-This conversation is open to all who wish to listen and constructively contribute.
-Anyone who may wish to make a brief scheduled statement prior to the open general conversation is encouraged to notify the organizers no later than May 15 with an indication of contribution type (i.e., anonymous or not).
+constructively contribute.
+Anyone who may wish to make a brief scheduled statement prior to the open general conversation is encouraged to notify the organizers with an indication of contribution type (i.e., anonymous or not).

 Film screenings

 Thursday, June 27 KHM Bassano-Saal